This article will provide exciting information about the phrases and terms often used by cave divers.

-A phrase used in Mexico describes a place where freshwater springs release their water into coastal lagoons.
+A phrase in Mexico describes where freshwater springs release their water into coastal lagoons.

-You can find this particular type of geology in the Yal Ku Lagoon, located near Akumal, Mexico.
-So, this huge lagoon is fed by the many freshwater vents along its perimeter.
+This type of geology is found in the Yal Ku Lagoon, located near Akumal, Mexico.
+So, this vast lagoon is fed by the many freshwater vents along its perimeter.

 Sump means the part of the cave that is filled with rising water and ends the area in the cave that is filled with air.